Yvette-Ibarra/classification-project/README.md

 * Prepare data

-  * Create Engineered columns from existing data
-    *
-    *

 * Explore data in search of drivers of upsets

   * Answer the following initial questions
     * How often does churn occur?
-    * Does monthly charges affect churn?
+    * Do customer who churn have higher monthly charges?
+    * Is the mean tenure of customers who churn lower?
     * Does having Senior Citizen status affect churn?
-    * Does tenure affect churn?
     * Does contract type affect churn?
+    * Does having a partner affect churn?
     * Does gender affect churn?
-    * Does having a partner affect churn?